CoreyKent/homelab/README.md

 ### Nodes

-I currently use an Intel NUC as well as a few RaspberryPi's and my Synology NAS.
+I currently use an Intel NUC as well as a few Raspberry Pi's and my Synology NAS.

 Intel NUC 8I7BEH i7-8559U/32GB/240GB 500GB SSD